zhuyiche/llava-phi/README.md

 ## Release
-- [1/5] Our codes are currently undergoing internal review, will be release shortly (expecting next week).
+- [1/5] Our codes are currently undergoing an internal review and will be released shortly (expected next week)

 ## Acknowledgement
 We build our project based on